akardapolov/dimension-ui/docs/guides/user/user-guide-en.md

 The configuration of **Dimension UI** application consists of several main entities including **Profile**, **Task**, **Connection** and **Request**.

-- A **Profile** is a repository of information about a particular profile, including its name, a brief description and list of tasks to be performed when you start this profile. <a href="media/config/profile.gif" target="_blank"> Screencast</a>
+- A **Profile** is a repository of information about a particular profile, including its name, a brief description and list of tasks to be performed when you start this profile.

 ![Profile](media/config/profile.png)

 - **Task**, in turn, is an entity that contains a list of queries that must be executed within this task.
-Each task also contains the name of the request, a brief description, the connection and the frequency of queries to the remote system. <a href="media/config/task.gif" target="_blank">Screencast </a>
+Each task also contains the name of the request, a brief description, the connection and the frequency of queries to the remote system.

 ![Task](media/config/task.png)

 - **Connection** is an entity that contains all the necessary information about the details of the connection to the remote JDBC system.
-Connection attributes: name, URL, username, password, as well as file location information and class name JDBC Driver class. <a href="media/config/connection.gif"  target="_blank">Screencast</a>
+Connection attributes: name, URL, username, password, as well as file location information and class name JDBC Driver class.

 ![Connection](media/config/connection.png)

 - **Queries** are textual descriptions of SQL queries that are sent to the server to retrieve data.
-  Each query also contains information about the name of the query, a short description, the way of filling the data (locally or on the server)  and data loading mode (direct, JDBC in real time, batch data loading from JDBC source).<a href="media/config/query.gif"  target="_blank">Screencast </a>
+Each query also contains information about the name of the query, a short description, the way of filling the data (locally or on the server)  and data loading mode (direct, JDBC in real time, batch data loading from JDBC source).

 ![Query main](media/config/query-main.png)